 LACAHSA invites both nonprofit and for-profit housing developers ("Sponsors") to apply for funding under this NOFA.
-To be eligible for to apply for funding, the legal entity applying for funding under this NOFA (the "Applicant") must be the entity that will own or otherwise control the proposed project.
+To be eligible for funding, the legal entity applying for funding under this NOFA (the "Applicant") must be the entity that will own or otherwise control the proposed project.

-Because LACAHSA intends to fund loans primarily using tax-exempt bond proceeds, unless specifically noted in the relevant term sheet for each financing product (each, a "Term Sheet" and included in [EXHIBIT C](#)), the selection process will heavily favor projects owned by nonprofit organizations (i.e., entities compliant with the requirements of Section 501(c)(3) of the U.S. Internal Revenue Code)-or an LLC or LP that is 100% controlled by one or more nonprofit organizations-that (a) have the charitable purpose of "lessening the burdens of government," (b) have the intention of adding such purpose to the organization's articles of incorporation in advance of closing, or (c) are otherwise eligible to receive tax-exempt 501(c)(3) bond proceeds for the proposed project by virtue of the organization's charitable purpose and the project's proposed affordability mix (an "Eligible Nonprofit").
+Because LACAHSA intends to fund loans primarily using tax-exempt bond proceeds, unless specifically noted in the relevant term sheet for each financing product (each, a "Term Sheet" and included in [EXHIBIT C](#)), the selection process will heavily favor projects owned by nonprofit organizations (i.e., entities compliant with the requirements of Section 501(c)(3) of the U.S. Internal Revenue Code)-or an LLC or LP that is 100% controlled by one or more such organizations-that (a) have the charitable purpose of "lessening the burdens of government," (b) have the intention of adding such purpose to the organization's articles of incorporation in advance of closing, or (c) are otherwise eligible to receive tax-exempt 501(c)(3) bond proceeds for the proposed project by virtue of the organization's charitable purpose and the project's proposed affordability mix (an "Eligible Nonprofit").
+For purposes of determining eligibility for tax-exempt 501(c)(3) bond financing, where a proposed project is not deemed to further the charitable purpose of "lessening the burdens of government," the project must instead qualify based on its proposed affordability mix.
+In such cases, the project must (i) satisfy one of the following federal income setaside tests: at least 20% of units restricted to households earning 50% of AMI or below, or at least 40% of units restricted to households earning 60% of AMI or below, and (ii) provide that at least 75% of the total units are restricted to households earning 80% of AMI or below, in each case as required under applicable federal tax law.
 While, for the purposes of this preference, the project owner must be an Eligible Nonprofit as described above, a for-profit organization may enter into eligible development and/or asset management agreements with the nonprofit, so long as such agreements are structured to maintain the tax-exempt status of the LACAHSA 501(c)(3) bond funding.

-In addition to the typical formation documents required of all owners (e.g., articles of incorporation, bylaws), where applicants are required to establish ownership by an Eligible Nonprofit (i.e., to comply with a NOFA requirement or preference), they must also provide the following documentation at the initial application stage:
+In addition to the typical formation documents required of all owners (e.g., articles of incorporation, bylaws), where Applicants are required to establish ownership by an Eligible Nonprofit (i.e., to comply with a NOFA requirement or preference), they must also provide the following documentation at the initial application stage: